 Grand Rapids Dominican Sisters today teach in formal and informal education settings.
 Our Sisters’ education ministries include New Testament biblical scholars, and authors, college and university nursing and social work professors, teaching and tutoring in elementary and secondary school classrooms, religious education in parish schools, and more.
 Sisters also provide adult faith education and spiritual formation in parishes and other groups settings.

-Our education ministry locations include: Aquinas College, Grand Rapids Community College, Notre Dame, Michigan State University, University of Detroit College Mercy, Sacred Heart Parish on the Flathead Reservation in Montana, Holy Redeemer Grade School in Detroit, and parish and public schools in Grand Rapids, and more.
+Our education ministry locations include Aquinas College, Grand Rapids Community College, Notre Dame, Michigan State University, University of Detroit College Mercy, Sacred Heart Parish on the Flathead Reservation in Montana, Holy Redeemer Grade School in Detroit, and parish and public schools in Grand Rapids, and more.

 At Dominican Center at Marywood, our conference and retreat center, and Dominican Chapel at Marywood, adult women and men study and worship with Sisters, Associates, and presenters from many backgrounds.
 We offer spiritual formation experiences for seekers and spiritual directors.
-Faith leaders and laypeople from all faith traditions seek transformation at Dominican Center, too.
+Faith leaders and laypeople from all faith traditions seek study and transformation at Dominican Center, too.

 “Sisters, will you come and teach?”
 In 1853, Sisters from Ratisbon, Germany, responded to this plea from New York City and sent several Sisters to educate the children of German immigrants there.
 Newcomers themselves, they journeyed to a new mission field to praise, bless, and preach through the ministry of education.